movement-disorders/.github/profile/README.md

-# A space for Open Source Software (OSS) projects on tackling the mix of Movement Disorders with Tech.
+# A space for Open Source Software (OSS) projects and experiments on Movement Disorders.

-Building a community by maintaining and building a tooling backpack through transparent collaboration.
+Building a community by thinking, maintaining and creating tools through transparent collaboration.

 ## What this space IS NOT.
 **Not a medical space.
 Period.** No biological nor medical knowledge or advice will be provided here.
 This is **NOT a place to seek medical answers**, neither general nor specific, to any of the conditions or treatments under the umbrella of Movement Disorders.